[ALL] Types of Transformer Losses and Efficiency Measurement

 Why a Transformer is a highly efficient machine than other machines?

-We know that the transformer is a static device, which has not any moving part so there is no mechanical loss occurs in the transformer.
+We know that the transformer is a static device, which does not have any moving parts so there is no mechanical loss occurring in the transformer.

 Copper loss in the transformer is less than the other machines because its winding resistance is very low.
 For these reasons, the transformer has better efficiency.